brichards21/anime-proj-site/index.md

 We use our model to predict on our test data and collect prediction error on each observation.
-The plot below shows that the distribution of prediction errors seems to roughly normally distributed with a maximum error observed of 2.64 and a minimum error of -1.79.
+The plot below shows that the distribution of prediction error seems to roughly normally distributed with a maximum error observed of 2.64 and a minimum error of -1.79.
 To put things into context, on a scale of 1-10, which is the scale of MAL score, an error of 2.64 can be a gross overestimation of an anime’s score.
 This maximum